-- A) seeking to ensure the protection and enhancement of Heritage Assets including non-designated heritage assets when considering proposals for development affecting their significance and setting.
-Proposed development should avoid harm to the significance of historic sites, buildings or areas, including their setting. - B) seeking new developments to make a positive contribution to the character and distinctiveness of the local area. - ensuring that new developments in conservation areas are C) consistent with the identified special character of those areas, and seeking to identify new conservation areas, where appropriate; - D) seeking to secure the viable and sustainable future of heritage assets through uses that are consistent with the heritage asset and its conservation; - allowing sustainable tourism opportunities in Heritage Assets in E) the Borough where the uses are appropriate and would not undermine the integrity or significance of the heritage asset: and - F) the use of Article 4 directions where appropriate.
+A) seeking to ensure the protection and enhancement of Heritage Assets including non-designated heritage assets when considering proposals for development affecting their significance and setting.
+Proposed development should avoid harm to the significance of historic sites, buildings or areas, including their setting.

+B) seeking new developments to make a positive contribution to the character and distinctiveness of the local area.

+C) ensuring that new developments in conservation areas are consistent with the identified special character of those areas, and seeking to identify new conservation areas, where appropriate;

+D) seeking to secure the viable and sustainable future of heritage assets through uses that are consistent with the heritage asset and its conservation;

+E) allowing sustainable tourism opportunities in Heritage Assets in the Borough where the uses are appropriate and would not undermine the integrity or significance of the heritage asset: and

+F) the use of Article 4 directions where appropriate.

+G) taking account of any local heritage assets listed in Neighbourhood Plans.